celo-org/docs/docs/protocol/transaction/erc20-transaction-fees.md

 The Celo Blockchain natively works with 18 decimals when calculating gas pricing, so adapters are needed to normalize the decimals for tokens that use a different one.
 Some stablecoins use 6 decimals as a standard.

-Transactions with those ERC20 tokens are performed as usual (using the token address), but when paying gas currency with, the adapter address should be used.
+Transactions with those ERC20 tokens are performed as usual (using the token address), but when paying gas currency with those ERC20 tokens, the adapter address should be used.
 This adapter address is also the one that should be used when querying [Gas Price Minimum](/protocol/transaction/gas-pricing).

 Adapters can also be used to query `balanceOf(address)` of an account, but it will return the balance as if the token had 18 decimals and not the native ones.
 This is useful to calculate if an account has enough balance to cover gas after multiplying `gasPrice * estimatedGas` without having to convert back to the token's native decimals.